-The Authority will carry out its own investigation under the Disciplinary Procedure, whilst ensuring that it does not jeopardise any social services or police investigation.
+The Authority will carry out its own investigation as part of a Disciplinary Procedure, whilst ensuring that it does not jeopardise any Practice Review.
 The Authority is entitled to treat the matter as a disciplinary matter regardless of the outcome of any external investigation.